 Regency at Summerlin is the second of two truly new age restricted communities in this area with the other being Heritage at Cadence.
 This new development, built by Toll Bros. is towards the south end of Summerlin, just south of Sunset Rd. and just off of Hualapi.
 It will be in the very southern edge of Summerlin in the new “Cliffs” village.

 Approximately 425 homes are scheduled to be built.
 Amenities include a 16,000 sq. ft. “amenity center” with an indoor lap pool, outdoor pools, tennis courts and clubhouse.
-There will be a guard entrance I was told, for guests and residents, and an electronic gate for residents only.
+There is a guard entrance, for guests and residents, and an electronic gate for residents only.
 Two tennis courts, two bocce ball courts and six pickleball courts are additional amenities.
 Here is the thing with respect to gates.
 A gate of any kind provides a level of additional security.
 A community with only a guard gate provides quite a bit more.
 With a hybrid community like this with both a guard gate and a electronic gate, the guard gate, in my opinion, becomes largely cosmetic.
 I live in a gated area of 236 homes.
 There are often cars waiting at the gate to follow someone through.

 There are 3 collections of homes for a total of 9 models and with all models having 3 potential exterior elevations.
 Sizes range from 1668 sq. ft to 2398 sq. ft.
 Lot premiums range from 0 to $25,000.
 When you look at the models, just about everything you like will be an upgrade.
 One of the larger models, The Marble Bluff, does have a casita option in place of a tandem garage so with the casita, that could make this the largest home available.